tanis2000/minigame-rust/README.md

 ## Hot code reloading

-This is a feature that is only available on desktop but it's very handy when working with gameplay code.
+This is a feature that is only available on the desktop but it's very handy when working with gameplay code.

 Edit `src/test_shared.rs` and run `cargo build` to see hot reloading in action.